 Patented Emergency Pressure Relief Device

-In its on-going efforts to make its supercritical fluid and other high-pressure systems even safer, Applied Separations, Inc. has developed and patented a device to relieve the pressure in a vessel when the normal inlets and outlets have been clogged after extraction/reaction conditions.
+Applied Separations makes supercritical fluid systems even safer with their specially developed and patented device to relieve the pressure in a vessel when the normal inlets and outlets have been clogged after extraction/reaction conditions.

 Standard Pressure relief devices have been in use for years to prevent a catastrophic failure of a pressure vessel.
 These can take the form of pressure relief valves or rupture discs (A).
 When the pressure rises to the established limit point (B), the valve opens or the rupture disc fails and the pressure is reduced (C).
 The situation shown in Figure 1 is the common response to overpressure conditions.